-- The Education Secretary Justine Greening says that the Government’s ambition is that all schools should become academies as part of multi academy trusts (MATs) by 2022.
+- The Education Secretary Justine Greening has said that the Government’s ambition is that all schools should become academies as part of multi academy trusts (MATs) by 2022.
 However, there is no credible evidence that conversion to academy status improves pupil attainment in national tests and exams, supports pupil progress or leads to school improvement.
 Even Schools Minister Nick Gibb has conceded that: “This government does not believe that all academies and free schools are necessarily better than maintained schools.”1

 - In January 2015, following an 18-month Inquiry into academies and free schools, the House of Commons Education Committee concluded that: “Academisation is not always successful nor is it the only proven alternative for a struggling school”.
 In relation to primary schools, the Committee said: “We have sought but not found convincing evidence of the impact of academy status on attainment in primary schools.”2

-- The Committee’s report also looked at the 2016 Progress 8 results for schools that have been academies for at least three years.
-Based on this measure it found that MATs underperformed compared to schools overall.
-Of MATs studied, 66% were "below average" in their performance and over half, 51.1%, were "significantly below average".
-This underperformance was the case for those with high levels of disadvantaged pupils (52% significantly below average) or low levels (48% significantly below average).5
+- The Committee also looked at the 2016 Progress 8 results for schools that have been academies for at least three years.
+Based on this measure, its report found that MATs underperformed compared to schools overall.
+Of MATs studied, 66% were "below average" in their performance and over half, 51%, were "significantly below average".
+This underperformance was the case for those with high levels of disadvantaged pupils (52% significantly below average) or low levels (48% significantly below average).

-- The impact of MATs on low income students in secondary sponsored academies has been examined by the Sutton Trust in three consecutive annual reports.
-All three reports found “very significant” variation in outcomes for disadvantaged pupils, both between and within chains.
-The most recent report concluded that a majority of chains in the study “are achieving results that are not improving and may be harming the prospects of their disadvantaged students”.12
+- The impact of MATs on low income students in secondary sponsored academies has been examined by the Sutton Trust in four consecutive annual reports.
+All four reports found “very significant” variation in outcomes for disadvantaged pupils, both between and within chains.8 Of the 48 chains analysed for the most recent report, only eight saw poorer pupils with high prior attainment go on to progress more than the national average.
+Longitudinal analysis over four years shows that the proportion of chains in which disadvantaged pupils performed above the mainstream average had fallen between 2013 and 2016.9

 2 Education Committee (January 2015), Academies and free schools.
 Fourth Report of Session 2014–15. pp. 4 & 54.